Anorexia Nervosa (cont.)

 Anorexia can have dangerous psychological and behavioral effects on all aspects of an individual's life and can affect other family members as well.

-- The individual can become seriously underweight, which can lead to depression and social withdrawal.
+- The individual can become seriously underweight, which can lead to or worsen depression and social withdrawal.

 - The individual can become irritable and easily upset and have difficulty interacting with others.